drush-ops/drush/docs/usage.md

 -----------

 For multisite installations, use the --uri option to target a particular site.
-If you are outside the Drupal web root, you might need to use the --root, --uri or other command line options just for Drush to work.
+If you are outside the Drupal web root, you will need to use the --root, --uri or other command line options just for Drush to work.

     $ drush --uri=http://example.com pm-updatecode